 Peru Organic Fair Trade is shade grown mostly in northern Peru at high altitudes in the Andes.
 Because the beans develop slowly the flavours become intense with a pronounced sweetness.
 This coffee with medium acidity is roasted medium or dark and valued as a breakfast coffee.

-Sumatra Mandheling Grade 1 Fair Trade Organic, is from the island of Sumatra, Indonesia and undergoes a wet-hull process separating the seeds from the coffee cherries.
+Sumatra Mandheling, is from the island of Sumatra, Indonesia and undergoes a wet-hull process separating the seeds from the coffee cherries.
 This coffee has a thick syrupy texture with a herbal aroma.

 Coffee Gift Baskets: an assortment of 3 - 360 gram coffees from 3 continents.

 Green coffee beans: Home coffee roasters can purchase green beans, any strain we have in stock.
 We remind you that all strains are high end single source.